2021 SUMMER MUSIC SERIES

 Saturday, June 26 - Rusty Bucket - Evoking the tradition of New England kitchen tunks and back-porch pavilions of Appalachia, our own homegrown string band features George van Vlaanderen on banjo, Lanny Boardman and Dan Shook on guitar, Ralph Rosenberg on bass, and Brian Steele on mandolin and harmonica.

 Saturday, July 10 – Mango Jam is a six piece dance band playing straight-ahead Zydeco as well as New Orleans-inspired Funk, Reggae and Ska.
-The band also features original songs written by guitarist and singer, Josie Ritter.
-Along with Josie, band members include Gus Ziesing, accordions, saxophones, and vocals, Dana Lavigne, guitar and fratoire (rubboard) and vocals, Mimi Ryan, alto saxophone and vocals, Mike Graziadei, bass, and Allen Bilson on drums.
+Band members include Gus Ziesing, accordions, saxophones and vocals, Mimi Ryan, alto saxophone and vocals, Lee Beckwith, bass and vocals, Dennis Willmott, guitar and vocals, Ted Looby, guitar, and Allen Bilson on drums.
 Boogie on the Bayou!
+Bring your dancing shoes!
+Or go barefoot!

 Saturday, August 28 - VT Bluegrass Pioneers unite the talents of four of Vermont’s veteran and best-known bluegrass musicians: brothers “Banjo” Dan and Willy Lindner, and bassist Sam Blagden (Banjo Dan & the Midnite Plowboys), and Danny Coane (The Throbulators and the Radio Rangers, and, since 1998, with Vermont’s nationally award-winning honky tonk heroes, the Starline Rhythm Boys).
 Rooted in the hard-driving tradition of first-generation bluegrass, the four share lead and harmony vocals, and in a unique twist Dan and Danny, both of whom are commanding banjo players, alternate on that instrument and rhythm guitar, while Willy holds forth on mandolin.